aws-samples/awssso-migration-scripts/README.md

 ```powershell
 Connect-AzureAD
 ```
 This command will pop open a Microsoft login form.
-Login with an Azurte AD user that has administrator access to (or “ownership” of) your existing “Amazon Web Services (AWS)” Enterprise Application within Azure AD
+Login with an Azure AD user that has administrator access to (or “ownership” of) your existing “Amazon Web Services (AWS)” Enterprise Application within Azure AD

 **Pre-authenticate to AWS**

-To authenticate programmatically to AWS you will need the AWS Access Key and Secret Key of an IAM User or Role with administrator permissions in your AWS Organization Payer account.
+To authenticate programmatically to AWS, you will need the AWS Access Key and Secret Key of an IAM User or Role with administrator permissions in your AWS Organization Payer account.
 For instructions on how to retrieve your AWS access keys, please refer to [the AWS documentation](https://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html#access-keys-and-secret-access-keys).

 To load these credentials within your PowerShell environment you can run the following command, passing in the values of your access key and secret access key:
 ```powershell